SAP-archive/cloud-sample-spaceflight-hana/docs/ex0_prerequisite_steps.md

    The result of this compilation process is the `.hdbcds` files found in the `db/src/gen/` folder

-1. The second Build process then deploys the `.hdbcds` files to HANA and builds the tables in your own database instance
+1. The second Build process then deploys the `.hdbcds` files to HANA and builds the tables in your own HDI Container

 1. Using the instructions found in the JSON file `db/src/csv/Data.hdbtabledata`, the deploy process also pre-populates the HANA tables with data from the various CSV files found in the `db/src/csv` folder